rachwrong/ICT2202-SH4US/README.md

 | Create and export hex dumps | python AudioDigger.py -i [in_path] [out_path] -hex |
 | Create and export bin dumps | python AudioDigger.py -i [in_path] [out_path] -bin |

-For more information on Audio Digger, please refer to the Audio Digger User Manual <a href="https://github.com/rachwrong/ICT2202-SH4US/blob/main/AudioDigger%20User%20Manual.pdf">here</a> or our video <a href="https://youtu.be/sdJ-arcTM04">here</a>
+For more information on AudioDigger, please refer to the AudioDigger User Manual <a href="https://github.com/rachwrong/ICT2202-SH4US/blob/main/AudioDigger%20User%20Manual.pdf">here</a> or our video <a href="https://youtu.be/sdJ-arcTM04">here</a>